 When it comes to Hashimoto’s and thyroid issues, everyone wants to know about medication.
 Easily one of the most common questions I get is about thyroid medication and whether or not I’m still on it.
 With thyroid medication being the main way that allopathic medicine tackles any thyroid issue, it’s with good reason that people have questions about it.
 Synthroid is one of the most commonly prescribed pills, and millions of women have a thyroid imbalance of some kind that is both being addressed and not addressed.
 So the million dollar question… am I still on thyroid medication even though I’ve changed my diet and lifestyle?
 The answer is Yes.

 First… As Always, Never, Ever Make Any Changes To Your Own Medication Without Talking To Your Doctor.

 Never take yourself off of thyroid medication or adjust your dose by yourself.
 This is dangerous.
 These conversations need to be had with a doctor.
 I will never give advice to anyone one on their own thyroid medication and this post isn’t for that.

-The purpose of this blog post is to help give you more information to inform your conversation with your doctor and tell you my own experience and it is not medical advice on thyroid medication.
+The purpose of this blog post is to help give you more general information and tell you about my own experience.
+It is not medical advice on thyroid medication.

 Thyroid Medication 101

 First, what is thyroid medication, and why do people need it?

 Thyroid medication is essentially a hormone replacement that can replace the lacking hormone in the body, or help balance imbalanced hormone.
 Thyroid hormone is incredibly important to keep ourselves alive and is given when the thyroid hormone is imbalanced and insufficient.